-High Cholesterol can cause erectile dysfunction, but can you reverse the damage done?
+High Cholesterol can cause erectile dysfunction and other sexual performance issues, but can you reverse the damage done?
 Absolutely!
-You can get your erections back once you maintain a healthy level of cholesterol.
+You can "get it up" again and get back to having a healthy sex life once you maintain a healthy level of cholesterol.

 However, some medications that are used to manage cholesterol levels can cause erection problems as well.
 Try to follow the natural methods to reduce cholesterol before you visit your healthcare provider to initiate any medication.

 We all naturally start to experience a decline in our sexual health.
 Acoustic wave therapy promotes better and healthier sex for men.
 Making it easier for them to "get it up" and "keep it up".